The Beginning and Future of Airborne Wifi

 Installation requires just eight hours and a forearm-sized external antenna.
 The complete system weighs less than 125 pounds, so there is little if any impact on aircraft performance or fuel consumption.

-Is High-Speed Internet Service Available on Business Jets?
+The Availability of High-Speed Internet Service on Business Jets

 The approximate cost of airborne wifi is around $100,000 per aircraft.
 Airlines recoup this expense through revenue sharing with Aircell.
 Most private jet operators offer the service to ensure repeat business but do not share in the revenues.

 Nobody can say for sure.
-JetBlue pioneered live DirecTV service and experimented with free in-flight e-mail, IM and Internet access in 2007 and finally announced plans to equip its fleet on 2010.
+JetBlue pioneered live DirecTV service and experimented with free in-flight e-mail, IM, and Internet access in 2007 and finally announced plans to equip its fleet in 2010.
 And Southwest rolled out a competing service to GoGo shortly after, following a series of tests on a limited number of aircraft.